With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreCounseling Center Of Wayne And Holmes Counties is a mental health clinic in Wayne County, Ohio, located at 859 South Main Street, 44667 zip code.
+Learn MoreCounseling Center Of Wayne And Holmes Counties is a mental health clinic in Wayne County, Ohio, located at 8 North Main Street, 44270 zip code.
 Counseling Center Of Wayne And Holmes Counties offers outpatient treatment.
-Counseling Center Of Wayne And Holmes Counties provides behavior modification, trauma therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Some other services provided by Counseling Center Of Wayne And Holmes Counties include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.
+Counseling Center Of Wayne And Holmes Counties provides couples/family therapy, dialectical behavior therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
+Some other services provided by Counseling Center Of Wayne And Holmes Counties include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Learn MoreOneeighty is a mental health treatment center in Wayne County, Ohio, located at 104 Spink Street, 44691 zip code.
 Oneeighty provides outpatient treatment.
-Oneeighty also offers group therapy, activity therapy and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
+Oneeighty also offers group therapy, dialectical behavior therapy and couples/family therapy to seniors 65 or older, young adults and adults.
 Oneeighty supports people with trauma.
-Oneeighty also provides family psychoeducation, housing services and education services.
+Oneeighty also provides family psychoeducation, education services and housing services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.